-Local Labor Market Extension Denials
+Local Labor Market Time Limit Extension Denials

-In order to deny an extension based on local labor market conditions, the agency must demonstrate or document all three of the following types of information:
+In order to deny a time limit extension based on local labor market conditions, the agency must demonstrate or document all three of the following types of information:

-- 1. Specification of the skills and aptitudes the participant has to offer the local labor market, and of the geographic and occupational areas in which the agency believes the participant to be employable. - Documentation of at least two specific job opportunities compatible with the participant's skills, aptitudes, and personal circumstances, for which the participant has refused or failed to apply. - 3.
+1. Detail on the skills and aptitudes the participant has to offer the local labor market, and detail on the occupations in which the agency believes the participant can get a job.

+- 2. Documentation of at least two specific job opportunities compatible with the participant's skills, aptitudes, and personal circumstances, for which the participant has refused or failed to apply. - 3.
 Descriptions of the participant's means of access to the identified job opportunities, showing that each opportunity is no more than 60 minutes travel time one-way, using available transportation, from the participant's home to the employer (including travel time related to any necessary child care).

-2.10.5.2 Extension Decision Process
+2.10.6.4 Time Limit Extension Decision Process

-W-2 agencies have decision-making authority for all extension approvals and denials.
+W-2 agencies have decision-making authority for all time limit extension approvals and denials.

-2.10.5.2.1 Processing Initial Extensions
+2.10.6.4.1 Processing Initial Time Limit Extensions

-A discussion between the FEP and the participant regarding an extension must take place no later than the 54th month of the 60-month lifetime limit.
-If a person enters W-2 with more than 54 months, the discussion must take place at application.
-When determining eligibility for an initial extension, the FEP must complete the W-2 Agency Time Limit Extension Record (11661).
+A discussion between the FEP and the participant regarding a time limit extension must take place no later than the 18th month of the 24-month time limit and the 54th month of the 60-month lifetime limit.
+If a person enters W-2 with more than 18 months on a 24-month time limit or 54 months on the 60-month time limit, the discussion must take place at application.
+When determining eligibility for an initial time limit extension, the FEP must complete the W-2 Agency Time Limit Extension Record (11661).
 One copy of the form must be scanned into ECF and one copy given to the participant.
-In addition, the FEP must enter the extension decision in CARES screen AIWE no later than the 56th month.
-An extension may be granted for up to 12 months from the last day of the participant's 60th month.
+In addition, the FEP must enter the time limit extension decision on CARES screen AIWE no later than the end of the 20th month for the 24-month time limit and the end of the 56th month for the 60-month time limit.
+A time limit extension may be granted for up to 6 months from the last day of the participant's 24th month and 12 months from the last day of the participant.

-For those participants who have been denied or who have declined an extension, the FEP must continue to closely monitor the case in the final months to determine if circumstances have changed that would result in the need for an extension.
+For those participants who have been denied or who have declined a time limit extension, the FEP must continue to closely monitor the case in the final months to determine if circumstances have changed that would result in the need for a time limit extension.

-2.10.5.2.2 Processing Subsequent Extension
+2.10.6.4.2 Processing Subsequent Time Limit Extensions

-After an initial extension approval is granted, the W-2 agency can determine that a subsequent extension period is necessary.
-There is no limit to the number of subsequent extensions a participant may receive.
-When determining eligibility for a subsequent extension, the FEP must complete the W-2 Agency Time Limit Extension Record (11661).
+After an initial time limit extension approval is granted, the W-2 agency can determine that a subsequent time limit extension period is necessary.
+There is no limit to the number of subsequent time limit extensions a participant may receive.
+When determining eligibility for a subsequent time limit extension, the FEP must complete the

+W-2 Agency Time Limit Extension Record (11661).
 One copy of the form must be scanned into ECF and one copy given to the participant.
-The subsequent extension decision must also be entered on CARES screen AIWE no later than the month prior to the current extension end month.
+The subsequent time limit extension decision must also be entered on CARES screen AIWE no later than the month prior to the current time limit extension end month.